dglewis/twitter-scraper-finetune/docs/refactor/typescript-migration.md

    - Implement type-safe code
    - Validate existing functionality
    - Use instance methods with static state where appropriate
+   - Create standardized interfaces for processed data
+   - Implement data transformation utilities as classes
+   - Use composition over inheritance for processing pipelines

 3. Testing Strategy:
    - Co-locate tests with source code in `__tests__` directories